Maui is known for having some of the most beautiful beaches in the United States.

 If you are a fan of snorkeling in the prettiest waters, then make sure to try it during winter mornings since the summer months can be quite windy.

-Get ready to take in the breathtaking views of Kaho’olawe, Molokini Crater, and Lāna’i while sunbathing on the perfect silky golden sand or swimming in bluest waters.
+Get ready to take in the breathtaking views of Kaho’olawe, Molokini Crater, and Lāna’i while sunbathing on the perfect silky golden sand or swimming in the bluest waters.

 Lined up along the beach, you will find plenty of restaurants, shops, and local companies offering water sports gear, mainly stand-up paddleboards for rent, to ensure you get the most out of your visit.